2002 Winter Olympics opening ceremony: Proceedings

-Following the lighting of the cauldron, "Light the Fire Within," the 2002 Winter Olympic's theme song, was sung by LeAnn Rimes to conclude the ceremony.
+Following the lighting of the cauldron, "Light the Fire Within," the 2002 Winter Olympics' theme song, was sung by LeAnn Rimes to conclude the ceremony.
+A fireworks display properly ended the ceremony, to the finale of Igor Stravinsky's Firebird Suite and Beethoven's Ode to Joy.

-The President opened the Games standing among the athletes, while previous heads of state opened the Games from an official box.
-NBC's Bob Costas applauded the move during the network's coverage of the Opening Ceremony.
+The president opened the Games standing among the athletes, while previous heads of state opened the Games from an official box.
+NBC's Bob Costas applauded the move during the network's coverage of the opening ceremony.